 Lead-Safe Wisconsin: Lead Supervisor Study Guide

-The lead supervisor exam includes 100 questions and covers the following general topic areas.
+The lead supervisor exam includes 100 questions and is covered in the study guide modules below.

 Learn more about the lead certification exams